What are the Capital Gains Tax (CGT) implications of giving away assets? What exemptions and reliefs are there for gifts?

 Certain reliefs and exemptions apply to gifts of assets in the same way as they do to sales of assets.

-• The spouse exemption applies where a gift is made to a spouse or civil partner, and there are special rules on separation and divorce, depending on the date of the gift.
+- The spouse/civil partner exemption applies where a gift is made to a spouse or civil partner, and there are special rules on separation and divorce, depending on the date of the gift.
 See Divorce & separation toolkit.

-• In this case, tax will be due at 10% without any proceeds having been received to pay the tax therefore other reliefs may be more desirable (see below).
+- In this case, tax will be due at 10% (subject to limits) without any proceeds having been received to pay the tax therefore other reliefs may be more desirable (see below).

-• Rollover Relief may be possible if the assets being gifted have been used in a trading business, some proceeds have been received which are reinvested in qualifying business assets, and the other conditions for relief are met.
+- Rollover Relief may be possible if the deemed proceeds received are reinvested in qualifying business assets, and the other conditions for relief are met.

 Certain reliefs only apply to gifts and transfers at an undervalue: